 Protect Electrical Outlets And Cords

-Exposed electrical outlets or cords will always pose as a threat when outside.
+Exposed electrical outlets or cords will always pose a threat when outside.
 You can buy simple outlet covers to give an extra shield against water.
 This can prevent surges from occurring and causing problems for not only your fridge but your home.

 Any exposed cords shouldn’t have any wear or tears in the protective rubber.
 If there is, you will want to immediately wrap it in electrical tape and some duct tape for extra measure.
 Any exposed wires can cause a surge and cause problems in your home.